-The behavioral standards to which community members are held are published on the Community Standards website.
+The behavioral standards to which community members are held are published in the Student Handbook.
 These community standards, rooted in our Christian values and holistic care philosophy, are designed to foster a campus community in which individual needs and desires can be met without negatively impacting personal or communal well-being.
 Should a student be alleged to have violated one of these standards, they will participate in an authentic and transparent process that provides an opportunity for accountability, care, and growth.
-For more information regarding Community Standards or the Community Accountability process, please visit the Community Standards website or contact the Director of Community Accountability.
+For more information regarding Community Standards or the Community Accountability process, please contact the Dean of Students.